ACEmulator/ACE/docs/SINGLE_PLAYER_ARCHITECTURE.md

 `IClientLaunchProvider` isolates client choices. `DirectClientLaunchProvider` uses `ProcessStartInfo.ArgumentList` for `-a`, `-v`, `-h`, and `-rodat on`; read-only DAT access allows ACE.Server and `acclient.exe` to use the same files concurrently.
 Vanilla mode has no Decal, Thwarg, Chorizite, or injection dependency.

-`DecalClientLaunchProvider` detects `SOFTWARE\Decal\Agent\AgentPath` in 32/64-bit HKLM/HKCU views and validates `Inject.dll`.
-A separately built, self-contained x86 helper creates the 32-bit client suspended, loads the installed `Inject.dll`, invokes its exported `DecalStartup`, resumes the client, and returns a diagnostic PID.
-It bundles no Decal or third-party injector binaries and does not use ThwargLauncher or ThwargFilter.
-Invocation is diagnosed, but actual in-game Decal/plugin loading was not end-to-end tested in this repository environment.
+`DecalClientLaunchProvider` detects `SOFTWARE\Decal\Agent\AgentPath` and `SOFTWARE\Thwargle Games\ThwargLauncher\Path` in 32/64-bit HKLM/HKCU views, then validates Decal's `Inject.dll` and ThwargLauncher's `injector.dll`.
+A separately built, self-contained x86 bridge loads the installed Thwarg native launcher and asks it to start `acclient.exe` with Decal's `DecalStartup` entry point.
+The account, protected password, loopback server address, and `-rodat on` setting are supplied automatically by ACE Single Player.
+No Decal, ThwargLauncher, ThwargFilter, or third-party injector binary is bundled or copied.

+The main window exposes this choice as a **Use Decal** checkbox beside **PLAY**.
+Checking it persists `ClientLaunchMode.Decal`; unchecking it persists `ClientLaunchMode.Vanilla`.
+The checkbox is disabled while the game or server is running and when either required installation is missing.
+Database and path setup contain no separate client-mode dropdown.

 ## Mods